coryshain/cdr/docs/source/config.rst

 ----------------------------

 Arbitrarily many sections named ``[model_DTSR_*]`` can be provided in the config file, where ``*`` stands in for a unique identifier.
-Each such section defines a different DTSR model and must contain exactly one field --- ``formula`` --- whose value is a DTSR model formula (see :ref:`formula` for more on DTSR formula syntax)
+Each such section defines a different DTSR model and must contain at least one field --- ``formula`` --- whose value is a DTSR model formula (see :ref:`formula` for more on DTSR formula syntax)
 The identifier ``DTSR_*`` will be used by the DTSR utilities to reference the fitted model and its output files.

 For example, to define a DTSR model called ``readingtimes``, the section header ``[model_DTSR_readingtimes]`` is included in the config file along with an appropriate ``formula`` specification.